Anticipating Needs and Other Mind-Reading Tricks

 Random Acts of Initiative

 Initiative is about doing the right things without being told and getting involved in the business.
 We’ve discussed how you do this, but here are a few examples of what I call “random acts of initiative.”
 These are some of the actions you can take to show initiative as an Assistant.
+Gain credibility by consistently anticipating needs and other mind-reading tricks.

 • Seeking more responsibilities